morian/aiostem/docs/tutorial/authenticate.rst

 file content without transmitting the content itself.
 For this to work, :meth:`~.Controller.authenticate` calls :meth:`~.Controller.auth_challenge` under the hood with a random nonce generated using :func:`secrets.token_bytes`.
-The server hash is then checked using :attr:`.ReplyAuthChallenge.raise_for_server_hash_error` and eventually client authentication is performed.
+The server hash is then checked using :attr:`.ReplyDataAuthChallenge.raise_for_server_hash_error` and eventually client authentication is performed.

 In the end, any password-less authentication can be performed with the following code: